radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 <parametername>:<parametervalue><space><parametername>:<parametervalue>
 ```

-If your advanced query has a “parameter display name” defined, use this for the <parametername> instead of the attribute name.
+If your advanced query has a "parameter display name" defined, use this for the <parametername> instead of the attribute name.

 ```
-“Enter City”:”San Francisco” “Enter Title”:Sales
+"Enter City":"San Francisco" "Enter Title":Sales
 ```

 >**NOTE – this argument is for advanced queries where the Parameter option is enabled.
 Refer to the Advanced Queries section for more information.**